Miami’s crypto craze on full display at bitcoin conference

 More broadly, critics question the assumptions underlying the claimed value and utility of crypto technology, with some likening the hype and so-far unrealized promises of blockchain technologies to a Ponzi scheme that benefits early participants but leaves everyone else in the lurch.

+Kathy Kraninger leads regulatory affairs for Solidus Labs, a company that monitors digital assets risks.
+The former director of the U.S. Consumer Financial Protection Bureau said the sector is “not the Wild West," but challenges persist.

+“We believe many companies in the industry need to come forward and really think through the technical standards on how to protect investors and how to build smartly,” she said, adding that 30 companies are joining an effort to train people on best practices, identify manipulatory activities and determine what measures could prevent crypto market abuse.

-As Miami aims to attract more investment for cryptocurrency projects, Bitcoin 2022 organizers say at least 75 companies will be making announcements at the conference.
+As Miami aims to attract more investment, Bitcoin 2022 organizers say at least 75 companies will be making announcements at the conference.

 Last year, El Salvador President Nayib Bukele made international news at the event, unveiling by video that his country would be the first to make cryptocurrency legal tender.
-Bukele will be at the conference this year.
+Bukele will be at the conference.

 One of the most-anticipated announcements may come from 27-year-old Jack Mallers, CEO of bitcoin payment app Strike, who worked with Bukele’s government on the nationwide bitcoin launch.